gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-10-testing-the-controller.markdown

 ## Writing our test

-There is already a test case created for us in app/tests/cases/controllers/StaffControllerTest.php - seems like a good place to start!
+There is already a test case created for us in app/tests/cases/controllers/EmployeesControllerTest.php - seems like a good place to start!

 {% highlight php %}
 <?php

 namespace app\tests\cases\controllers;

-use app\controllers\StaffController;
+use app\controllers\EmployeesController;

-class StaffControllerTest extends \lithium\test\Unit {
+class EmployeesControllerTest extends \lithium\test\Unit {

 	public function setUp() {}